-Detroit musician killed for rims on his car, cop says at hearing
+Musician killed for rims on car, cop says at hearing

 Musician Anthony Tolson was killed Christmas Eve for the wheels on his Chevy Trailblazer, according to a statement read in court during a raucous preliminary examination Friday.